Finding Each Other

 I just finished watching ‘Best of Enemies’, and the ending was quite grand.
 Grand in the sense of scope, sad conclusion, and explanation of the current political debate landscape.

 The movie talked about an early political debate (in 1968) that pitted two extremely different intellectuals against one another on TV.
 However, TV was quite different back then.
-It was limited, and it was possibly more powerful than it is today.
+It was limited, and possibly more powerful than it is today with it's reach.
 It had weight.
 It had definitive purpose.
-Sure it had it's corny flying nun shows, but it also had tens of millions of people watching any one thing.
+Sure it had it’s corny flying nun shows, but it also had tens of millions of people watching any one thing.
 It was early in its technology, and it was (alike the ending of the documentary) impactful.

-The thoughts lying around in my head afterwards are about connecting.
+The thoughts lying around in my head after this documentary are about connecting.

-I do know one thing.
-We can't seem to come together on much, and when we do it's still at our leisure.
-We agree with likes and anonymous commenting, but are any of these rallying cries from a great contingent of people in this country?
-Or are they more likely added options for debate.
+We agree with likes and anonymous commenting, but are any of these rallying cries that bring us all together?
+Or are they more likely added options for an endless debate.
+Niche arguments added to the sea of debate.
 Added confusion to an deeper truth.
 A deeper problem.

 So how do we find each other?
 Is it through the internet, and the sharing of Upworthy articles?
-I think real change can happen here (online), but I wonder how many people we can get to agree on any one thing in this already splintered cultural landscape.
+I want to think real connection can happen (it does on a one-to-one level), but I wonder how many people we can get to agree on any one thing in this already splintered cultural landscape.

 Here’s an example.